Work

 • Have a low-income, and

-Important: If someone wants to appeal a BVA denial, they must do so within 120 days of the mailing date of the BVA’s decision.
+Important: If someone wants to appeal a BVA denial, they must do so within 120 days (about 4 months) of the mailing date of the BVA’s decision.

 Extensions of this deadline are only granted due to rare circumstances (Example: extended hospitalization), so it is strongly recommended that anyone who wants to appeal a BVA denial of their VA claim should do so as quickly as possible.